MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/general-ledger/financial-reporting-getting-started.md

 -   MainAccount is listed in the Selected column on the **Financial reporting setup** page (**General ledger > Ledger setup > Financial reporting setup**)

 ## Granting security access to Financial reporting
-The financial reporting functions are available to users who have the appropriate privileges and duties assigned to them through their security roles.
+Financial reporting functions are available to users who have the appropriate privileges and duties assigned to them through their security roles.
 The following sections list these privileges and duties, together with the associated roles.

 ### Duties